osa-ora/gitops-sample/README.md

 Try to change replica count, delete the deployments, services and routes and sync these applications again and see how this will be reflected.

+Note: You might need to force the argocd to replace the deployment object to avoid the out of sync issue when the image name has the SHA signature.